cloudant-labs/graphdb-slate/source/includes/api/_using_views.md

 and you update the design document, all three view indexes within the design document are rebuilt.</aside>

-The results returned by a view are updated when the view is queried.
-This means that there might be a delay in returning the results when the view is accessed.
+If the database has been updated recently, there might be a delay in returning the results when the view is accessed.
-A delay is affected by the number of documents in the database, and whether the view index does not exist or is not current because the database content has been modified.
+The delay is affected by the number of changes to the database, and whether the view index is not current because the database content has been modified.

-It is not possible to eliminate these delays, but you might reduce them by trying the following techniques:

--   Create the view definition in the design document in your database before inserting or updating documents.
-This causes incremental updates to the index when the view is accessed.
+It is not possible to eliminate these delays, in the case of newly created databases you might reduce them by creating the view definition in the design document in your database before inserting or updating documents.
+This causes incremental updates to the index when the documents or inserted.
--   Manually force a view request from the database.
-Do this either before users are allowed to use the view, or by accessing the view manually after documents are added or updated.
--   Use `/db/_changes` to monitor for changes to the database.
-If a change occurs, access the view to force an update of the corresponding view index.
-See [Getting database changes](#get-changes) for more information.

-<aside class="notice">None of these mitigations completely eliminate the need for the indexes to be rebuilt or updated when the view is accessed.</aside>

 If speed of response is more important than having completely up-to-date data, an alternative is to allow users to access an old version of the view index.